If you’re selling a product or service to consumers, B2C cold email is an efficient, cost-effective way to reach your target audience. Here’s why:

 The goal of a cold email campaign is different from most other email marketing campaigns.
 You don’t want purchases or demo signups.
 You want a reply.

-The key to successful B2C cold email is to start a conversation.
+The key to a successful B2C cold email is to start a conversation.
 You’ll likely be automating the initial email sequence in order to scale the campaign, but your goal should be to elicit a response from the prospect so that someone on your team can engage with them.

 In addition to writing compelling email copy, you have to make sure your emails actually reach the intended recipients.
 We’ve written a CAN-SPAM compliance checklist and a GDPR email compliance checklist.
 But even compliant emails get sent to spam.
 It’s also crucial to avoid spam trigger words and other triggers that will land your emails in the spam folder.